 And the parents.
 Jeepers creepers.
 There are some ridiculously creative parents out there.
 From creating elaborate scenes with a child’s favorite toy to positioning it to make cookies, I’ve heard and seen some pretty intense scenarios.
 It’s obvious many parents want to make lasting memories and go to great lengths to bring this imaginative creature to life.

 But I hate it too.

-There has to be better Elf on the Shelf Alternatives.
+There has to be a better Elf on the Shelf ideas.
 The good news is that there is!

 This realization occurred to me a few months ago when I started contemplating the Christmas traditions I wanted to do with our son.
 Now granted he is only 8 months old, so I was a little eager in my endeavor, but I’m also a huge Christmas buff.
 I greedily thought about all the fun places I could position the elf when our son was old enough to understand.
 I even contemplated buying one this year to try out, knowing that it would be mostly for my own enjoyment.

 I knew I would receive plenty of side glances from my husband, who doesn’t quite understand my enthusiasm for the Christmas holiday.
 I thought about how someday my boy would come up with an adorable name for his elf, just like so many of my students have.